 How NOT to Measure Productivity in Software Engineering Teams

-A quick internet search on measuring software engineering productivity will present you with varying methods, tools, and metrics.
+A quick search on measuring software engineering productivity will present you with varying methods, tools, and metrics.
 It can be time-consuming to sift through them and determine which engineering productivity metrics will add real value to your org.

 To help you navigate all that noise, we’ve identified three of the most common mistakes to avoid making when you measure engineering productivity.

-1. Don’t Prioritize Speed
+1. Don’t Prioritize the "Need" for Speed

-When measuring engineering productivity, don’t get stuck thinking the only thing that matters is how fast your teams get their work done.
+In short, when measuring engineering productivity, don’t get stuck thinking the only thing that matters is how fast your teams get their work done.
 If this is all you focus on, you may end up releasing software that hasn’t been properly built or tested or isn’t actually fit for purpose.

 2. Don’t Measure Individual Productivity